gnh1201/topic-activitypub/cache.md

 ```

 #### Multiple CDN based split edge
-You can improve resolution speed by using multiple CDNs with a split edge setup.
-However, it has recently been discovered that using multiple CDNs can potentially lead to a security issue known as WebFinger spoofing.
-When applying a split edge setup, please ensure that you only use CDN services that have been verified as safe for use with the ActivityPub protocol.
+You can improve the speed of resolving a location by utilizing multiple CDNs on a split edge.
+However, it was recently discovered that using multiple CDNs may lead to a security issue known as WebFinger spoofing.
+When applying a split edge, ensure you only use CDN services that have been verified to be safe for use with the ActivityPub protocol.

 ## Filesystem